Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 Project Milestone Four - Code Institute

-The Tour Store app was developed and deployed by Elias Prado as the last project for the Code Institute Software Development diploma.
+The Hunt Interiors website was developed for Code Institute as a final project.
-This website is to emulate a touristic retreat webpage that provides for tourists different places to retreat and relax.
+This website is for a any client who requires an interior and exterior changes for their property and moreover it is for the site owner to be able to update and create its content without any prior knowledge of websites code using custom made administration tools.

 ## Table of contents
 <!--ts-->